NBISweden/aida-datahub-docs/docs/dsp/getting-started/exposing-https-services.md

     * you will need to have the services exposed so that they are reachable from 10.253.254.248/29, i.e. at least one security group allowing the desired traffic must be added to the instance or the corresponding port
-* contact support with the allocated name in your domain and the chosen floating IP address(es)
+* contact support with the allocated/desired domain name and the chosen floating IP address(es)
     * you will receive keys and certificates to use for TLS